keploy/community-blog/cm7vjvnju000409l87bsz47kx.md

 Podman’s rootless operation is one of its standout features.
 It allows you to run containers without needing root privileges, reducing the attack surface and making your system more secure.

-## What are the Similarities Between Docker and Podman?
+## Docker vs Podman: Key Similarities

 | **Feature** | **Docker** | **Podman** | **Similarity** |
 | --- | --- | --- | --- |